zyuan-mkt/Donorschoose-Project/Readme.md

 DonorsChoose.org is an online fundraising platform for public teachers to post projects and receive donations.
 Since 2000, more than 660 thousand teachers and 2 million got funded.
 Until now, teachers at 86% of public schools have posted a project on DonorsChoose.
 However, DonorsChoose no longer shares NCESID of schools to external researchers in recent yearly issues, and these school-level attributes were accessible before 2015.

-For the data cleaning, we re-categorize the grade level to PreK-2, Primary, and Secondary, and subject to Language, Science and Others.
+Our focus is on the project essays posted by teachers other than the donations.
+For the data cleaning, we re-categorize the projects to grade level of PreK-2, Primary, and Secondary, and subject of Language, Science and Others.
 The details are in the section below.

 #### Project Summary